syanix/viaBrisbane/context.md

 5. **Pagination Improvements**
    - Updated pagination to maintain the archive parameter across page navigation
    - Ensured search functionality preserves the archive context
+   - Implemented SEO-friendly pagination with proper redirects for out-of-range pages
+   - Added conditional rendering of pagination controls based on content availability
+   - Enhanced page titles and descriptions with pagination information
+   - Removed pagination links when no content is available to prevent empty pages
+   - Standardized pagination implementation across events, food trucks, and parking meters
+   - Used 302 (temporary) redirects instead of 301 (permanent) redirects to avoid caching issues with dynamic content

 6. **SEO Optimizations**
    - Dynamic page titles and descriptions based on archive context
    - Added appropriate meta tags for both upcoming and past event pages
+   - Implemented 302 redirects for invalid page numbers to prevent duplicate content while allowing for content changes
+   - Added page numbers to titles and descriptions for paginated pages
+   - Ensured consistent URL structure for better search engine indexing

 ### CSS Structure Improvements